Transportation Maintenance Fee FAQs

 Another option is an occupation privilege tax or head tax.
 A head tax is imposed on employees and/or employers.
 One of the benefits of the head tax is that the methodology would be simple and straight-forward.
 With approximately 100,000 employees working in Boulder, an annual tax of $25 per employee would generate an estimated $2.5 million in annual revenue and an annual tax of approximately $56 per employee would provide $5.6 million.
 An employer can also choose to limit the financial burden by sharing costs with employees by agreeing to pay a portion of the head tax.
 One of the drawbacks of the head tax is that the burden of maintaining and improving the city’s transportation infrastructure and operations would be carried by Boulder residents who work in Boulder and in-commuters.
 Boulder residents that work outside of Boulder would not pay this head tax.

-The last option is an increase to the existing 0.6% dedicated transportation sales tax or a general sales tax increase.
+The last option is an increase to the existing 0.6 percent dedicated transportation sales tax or a general sales tax increase.
 The Blue Ribbon Commission clearly recommended that the Transportation Division diversify its funding sources to counter the unpredictability of sales tax revenues.
 Sales taxes are not linked to transportation behavior or impacts.

 The capital bond funding is helping the city catch up on deferred maintenance that has been set aside over the last decade.
 These investments are occurring across the community in important places including parks, city buildings and the multimodal street system.
 While the bond funds are most welcome, they are a one-time, short-term infusion and do not address the ongoing needs for pavement maintenance and operations.